-Note • Once you have selected an Advisory check box, you can click TM to create a ticket.
+Note • Once you have selected an Advisory check box, you can click • to create a ticket.
+For more information, see Create Tickets in Vulnerability Manager.

-Rejected Advisories
+Rejection Advisories

 For compliance reasons, for example NERC (North American Electric Reliability Corporation), you may be required to report not only the vulnerabilities covered by the normal Advisories but also vulnerabilities, which our Research Team has rejected as not being a valid threat to security.